Symmetrization of Rational Maps: Arithmetic Properties and Families of Latt\`es Maps of $\mathbb P^k$: Families of Latt es maps in dimension at least 2

 \section{Families of Latt\`es maps in dimension at least 2}

-Our proof decomposes in two steps.
+Our main goal in this section is to prove Theorem \ref{tm:rigidLattes}; the proof decomposes into two steps.
 First, we prove that the induced analytic family of complex dimension $k$ tori up to biholomorphism has the same dimension as the family of Latt\`es maps.
 We then follow Milnor's proof for the case $k=1$ and adapt his argument.